brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

   \item Fix recreational selectivity form to be asymptotic.

-  \item Fix commercial selectivity form to be dome-shaped.
+  \item Allow commercial selectivity form to be dome-shaped.

   \item Estimate recreational selectivity block: 1979-1999 with asymptotic selectivity curve and 2000-2020 with dome-shaped selectivity.

 \end{enumerate}

-[Should I better describe why each sensitivity is being done - or is this adequate?]

 Likelihood values and estimates of key parameters from each sensitivity are available in Table \ref{tab:sensitivities}.
 Plots of the estimated time-series of spawning biomass and relative spawning biomass are shown in Figures \ref{fig:sens-ssb} and \ref{fig:sens-depl}, respectively.